Skip to main content

 Multi-turn context holds because each message reuses the same session_id - and the history lives in the harness, not the widget.

-• A harness application (CLAUDE.md + karta.toml) with zero Karta-specific agent code.
+• An agent (CLAUDE.md + karta.toml) with zero Karta-specific agent code.

-• The operator → developer → end user persona split, locally.
+• The operator to developer to end user persona split, locally.

 • The uniform session API and SSE streaming that a real frontend builds against.